-Tyler B. Duff is an Associate in Gordon & Rees’s Chicago office and a member of the firm’s Banking & Finance, Business Transactions, Commercial Litigation, Food & Beverage, and Real Estate practice groups.
+Tyler B. Duff is an Associate in the Chicago office of Gordon & Rees and a member of the firm’s Banking & Finance, Business Transactions, Food & Beverage, Real Estate, and Commercial Litigation practice groups.

-Ms. Duff’s practice includes a broad range of transactional real estate matters, with a focus on commercial real estate financing, acquisitions, and leasing.
-Ms. Duff represents commercial lenders and borrowers in financing transactions, including real estate lending, acquisition lending, commercial lines of credit, and asset backed lending.
+Ms. Duff’s practice includes a broad range of transactional matters.
+She has experience in transactional real estate matters, with a focus on commercial real estate financing, acquisitions, and leasing.
+Ms. Duff represents financial institutions and lenders in financing transactions, including real estate lending, acquisition lending, commercial lines of credit, and asset-based lending.
 Such representation has included conducting due diligence, preparing loan documentation, and drafting and enforcing security agreements pursuant to Article 9 of the UCC.
-Ms. Duff represents both buyers and sellers in commercial real estate transactions, including preparing purchase sale agreements and all other sale documents, and drafting and reviewing commercial leases.

-Ms. Duff also handles litigation matters involving real estate, commercial litigation, and claims against employers.
-She has experience litigating on behalf of financial institutions, entrepreneurs, and other businesses in a variety of cases, including contractual disputes and litigation arising from secured transactions under Article 9 of the UCC.
+Ms. Duff’s litigation practice focuses primarily on commercial matters.
+She has experience litigating on behalf of lenders and other businesses in a variety of cases, including contractual disputes and litigation arising from secured transactions under Article 9 of the UCC.
+She has experience defending broker-dealers and other financial services companies in FINRA arbitrations involving suitability, fraud, and related matters.
 Additionally, she has assisted in defending against a variety of employment claims.

 U.S. District Court, Northern and Central Districts of Illinois